-The "Cayos de Villa Clara" are part of a larger archipelago called Jardines del Rey (King's Gardens) which is currently one of the most active area in Cuba for tourism development.
-Once completed, the archipelago should reach a capacity of about 32,000 rooms distributed in the following islands: (from west to east): Cayo Las Brujas, Cayo Ensenachos, Cayo Santa Maria, Cayo Guillermo, Cayo Coco, Cayo Paredon Grande and Cayo Cruz.
-This will then be the largest resort destination in Cuba with twice as many rooms as Varadero.
+The "Cayos de Villa Clara" are part of a much larger archipelago called Jardines del Rey (King's Gardens) which is currently one of the most active area in Cuba for tourism development.
+This archipelago should reach a capacity of about 32,000 rooms distributed in the following islands: (from west to east): Cayo Las Brujas, Cayo Ensenachos, Cayo Santa Maria, Cayo Guillermo, Cayo Coco, Cayo Paredon Grande and Cayo Cruz.
 Click the King's Gardens Ilsands link (from the About top-menu) to learn more about the other islands of this archipelago

 There are two international airports serving the King's Gardens: the Cayo Coco Airport, code CCC (Aeropuerto Jardines del Rey) which serves the cayos of the eastern part of the archipelago (Cayo Coco, Cayo Guillermo, Cayo Paredon, Cayo Cruz), and the Santa Clara Airport, code SNU (Aeropuerto Abel Santamaria) which serves the western cayos (Cayo Las Brujas, Cayo Santa Maria and Cayo Ensenachos) and the province of Villa Clara.

-Do you want to know why this island is called "Las Brujas", which means "The Witches"?
+Are your wondering why the island is called "Las Brujas", which means "The Witches"?
 There is a very peculiar story behind this name, click to discover the legend of "Las Brujas".

 Our cayolasbrujas.info website has been online since 2009 and our cayosantamaria.info website since 2002.
 They contain thousands of photos and hundreds of web pages about the “Cayos de Villa Clara”.
 Our websites are updated regularly, and we humbly believe they are the most complete and detailed source of information about these Cuban destinations.
 Having no business relationship (or otherwise) with any hotel chain or the Cuban government, our websites are created simply and solely for the purpose of keeping you informed about this beautiful Caribbean island that we had the chance to visit dozens of times.